-Volatility in markets is near record extremes, and for many traders and investors, emotions are running very high as well.
+Volatility has come down recently, but is still at higher than average levels.
 In this blog and video I am going to discuss the benefits that I see in trading a rules based technical process vs based off opinions, emotions and predictions.

 My focus is on trading correctly and managing my positions and my risk correctly, which I can control, and not all of the random items that I can’t control, like popular online topics of the day, healthcare issues (which are very unfortunate and serious), market calls and predictions.
 I will say that I am very sympathetic to the seriousness and magnitude of the recent healthcare issues, and hope there is a speedy resolution for all.